 Pros and Cons of 3D Scanning in Architecture and Construction

-3D scanning is quickly becoming an industry-standard in the architecture and construction industry.
-But not all AEC professionals are ready to embrace it.
+3D laser scanning is quickly becoming an industry-standard tool in architecture and construction.
+But, unfortunately, not all AEC professionals are ready to embrace it.
 While it is the most accurate way to get as-built building conditions, there are still some holdovers in the industry that are reluctant to use the technology.
 So what are the pros and cons of 3D scanning?

 Change Is Hard.
 New Technology Is Not Always Embraced.